ceford/cefjdemos-data-jdm-help-en/articles/menu-items/contacts-list-contacts-in-a-category.md

 ## Form Fields

-- **Menu Title:** The title that will display for this menu item.
+- **Menu Title** The title that will display for this menu item.
-- **Alias**.
-The internal name of the item.
+- **Alias** The internal name of the item.
 Normally, you can leave this blank and Joomla will fill in a default value Title in lower case and with dashes instead of spaces.